basakrdnz/Random-Letter/README.md

 ![Random Letter Demo](public/randomletterpagaimg.png)

-This project started as a small task given to me, but I decided to expand and shape it further.
+This project started as a small task given to me, but I decided to **expand** and shape it further.
 The core idea of the project is to randomly assign letters from an array to the page when clicking on a specific area with the mouse.

+### Main Features:

-We capture the mouse position when clicked, and a letter is placed there.
-Each new click retains the previous ones, storing them in an array, and they continue to be visible on the page.
+- **Random Letter Placement**: We capture the mouse position when clicked, and a letter is placed at the clicked location.
+- **Persistent Letters**: Each new click retains the previous ones, storing them in an array, and they continue to be visible on the page.

-There are also three buttons: **Undo**, **Redo**, and **Delete**.
-These allow the user to undo the last added letter, redo the undone ones, or completely clear the board if you choose to delete all letters.
+### Controls:

+- **Undo**: Undo the last added letter.
+- **Redo**: Redo the undone letter.
+- **Delete**: Completely clear the board and delete all letters.

+---

+### Additional Feature:

-I also added a small feature: if the mouse passes over a previously placed letter, the letter will "pop" by growing larger and then disappear from the list.
+I also added a fun feature: if the mouse passes over a previously placed letter, the letter will "pop" by **growing larger and then disappearing** from the list.
 However, when there are too many letters on the page, or if the mouse passes over multiple letters at once, the system starts to get a bit buggy.
-I plan to work on fixing these issues later.
+I plan to **fix** these issues soon.

-This is an evolving project, and I hope to refine and enhance it as time goes on.
-Thank you for checking it out and for any feedback you may have!
+---

 # Getting Started with Create React App